-What Is the Pink Salt Trick for Weight Loss?
+What Is a Pink Salt Weight Loss Drink?

 So why is everyone suddenly obsessed with it?